 Atlas has trained a plethora of pugilists, including: two-time world heavyweight champion Michael Moorer; world featherweight champion Barry McGuigan; world light heavyweight champion Donny LaLonde; world welterweight champion Simon Brown; and European welterweight champion Gary Jacobs.
 He’s also worked with two-time world champions Joey Gamache and Tracy Patterson.
 Additionally, in 1980 he trained the Swedish Olympic Team.

 His expertise has also been sought outside the ring.
-He trained actor William DeFoe for his role as a fighter in the film “Triumph of the Spirit,” in which also choreographed fight scenes and had a part.
+He trained actor Willem DeFoe for his role as a fighter in the film “Triumph of the Spirit,” in which also choreographed fight scenes and had a part.
 He also choreographed fight scenes for the TV series Against The Law and played a role in the HBO movie “Only in America,” (the Don King story).

 Prior to joining ESPN, Atlas served as ringside analyst for Showtime, ABC Wide World of Sports, and HBO radio broadcasts.